arialdomartini/refactoring-trivia-csharp/TRANSCRIPT.md

 The first are application output to inform the user.
 The second are application output to inform the developer.
 Notification rather than logging.
-Find first 'Console.WriteLine' and extract a method.
+Find first "Console.WriteLine" and extract a method.
 Repeat for all output call.
-Extract 'ConsoleGameReport' object.
+Extract "ConsoleGameReport" object.
 Move all static methods.
 Make Display's methods non-static.
 Extract interface.
 Extract dependency.
-Remove 'Console.WriteLine' duplication.
+Remove "Console.WriteLine" duplication.
 Extract Field writer.
-Inline 'ConoleWriteLine'.
+Inline "ConoleWriteLine".
 Update Golden Master tests
 But we did refactoring without a feature?
 There are non-functional requirements guided by non-functional feature.